nymank/KalleEtRoosa/README.md

 After cloning repository, install modules with
     npm install

-To run all tests, type
+To run all tests and generate command line coverage report, type
     npm test

+More detailed instuctions are found in docs/test_report.pdf

 ## Folder stucture
 |